 Competitive climbing focuses on three distinct disciplines – bouldering, lead, and speed.
 Each showcase a different style of movement, and therefore lend themselves to different athletes.
 The 2020 Olympics will have competitors compete in all three disciplines, with a combined score being used to determine final placements.
 This means that competitors will need to be extremely well-rounded climbers in order to excel.

 The bouldering format will test competitors with diverse problems meant to showcase a variety of climbing styles.
 Competitors will take as many attempts as they can on each problem within a given time limit.
 Judges score them based on how far they make it in each problem, whether they completed the problem or not, and how many attempts it took them.

 The lead format will task competitors with one attempt at a long, difficult lead route, with scoring based on highest progress and/or completion of the route.
 A time limit is implemented in order to break ties, as well as to provide agency for the competitor to plan their rest spots strategically.

 Speed climbing, pits two competitors in a head-to-head race on the standardized speed route.
 Since the route never changes, competitors spend their training sessions perfecting the route.
 This makes for extremely impressive displays of control and speed.

 America’s First Olympic Climbing Team

 The United States is allowed two (2) male and two (2) female competitors for a total of four (4) Olympic spots.
-Three (3) of these coveted spots have already been claimed from the two (2) International Olympic Qualifying events in Hachioji and Toulouse.
-The final American Male spot is up for grabs at the Pan-American Championship taking place at Sender One in Los Angeles, California from Monday, February 24 until Sunday, March 1.
-The competition will be aired on ESPN3 so plan accordingly and check back here for updates as soon as we have them!
+Three (3) of these coveted spots were claimed from the two (2) International Olympic Qualifying events in Hachioji and Toulouse with the final spot claimed at the Pan-American Championship.

 Here are your current competitors representing the Unites States: